-Customer loyalty is a fundamental aspect for every operational activity, be it B2C or B2B.
+Customer loyalty is a fundamental aspect for every commercial and business activity, whether they are companies or end consumers

 Customer loyalty today means a structured and complete process with which businesses can take care of their customers, anticipate, understand and meet their needs, providing full assistance at each touchpoint in order to maintain and increase their customer base.